EndPointCorp/end-point-blog/2022/11/how-to-use-cypress-for-ui-testing.md

 Here we are going to assert the following;

 1. Text input is rendered with `placeholder` text "Add a new todo"
-2. When 'add' button is clicked 'newTodo' event is emitted with payload containing text that was type in the text input
+2. When 'add' button is clicked 'newTodo' event is emitted with payload containing text that was typed in the text input

 First create a spec `src/components/BaseTextInput.cy.js` and add the following code: